cacheflowe/haxademic/guides/windows-setup.md

   * Remove login screen:
     * Windows button + "R" -> "netplwiz" + Run
       * Uncheck "Users must enter..." -> Apply -> Type password twice
+      * If you're using Windows 10 Pro, you might not see this checkbox, in which case, you need to edit the registry:
+        * regedit -> HKEY_LOCAL_MACHINE -> Software -> Microsoft -> Windows NT -> CurrentVersion -> Passwordless -> Device -> Change DevicePasswordLessBuildVersion to 0

-* Disable Windows update notifications
+* Disable Windows update notifications (this is now old info)
 	* More info below, but there's a disable/enable script in `/scripts` that can be run as administrator from Windows Explorer
 	* Info:
 		* https://techgage.com/article/taking-back-control-of-windows-10-updates/